ovh/docs/pages/web/hosting/multisites_geolocation/guide.en-gb.md

 title: Activating geolocation on a Web Hosting plan
 excerpt: 'Find out how to use country IP addresses'
 slug: geolocation_on_web_hosting_packages
-legacy_guide_number: g1880
+section: Optimise your website
-section: 'Website optimisation'
+order: 05
 ---